 91 Junction Road, London N19 5QU

-Like the sound of Jerusalem artichoke soup with truffle oil and chives, followed by pork belly with roasted cauliflower, sprout tops, quince aioli and sage jus served up to you in front of a burning fire?
+Like the sound of smoked ham and barley broth, followed by beef, porter and and pickled walnut stew served up to you in front of a real fire?
 Then head to St John’s Tavern dining room where bread is baked daily on site, stocks are homemade, and ingredients are all sourced from around the corner.
-Oh, and there’s a lovely fire too.

 35 Wingate Road, Ravenscourt Park, Hammersmith, W6 OUR